David Quantick interview: ‘A good romcom is about sparring’

 And Book of Love is funny.

 Before this unexpected turn in his writing career, David Quantick’s stock-in-trade tended towards reliably scabrous barbs.
-He’s a former NME journalist whose features dripped with sardonic asides, his primary concern, it always seemed, more to make people laugh than to inform them about the intricacies of the new Ned’s Atomic Dustbin album.
+He’s a former NME journalist whose features dripped with sardonic asides; his primary concern, it always seemed, was more to make people laugh than to inform them about the intricacies of the new Ned’s Atomic Dustbin album.

-But music journalism was never going to detain him for too long, or at least not exclusively.
+But music journalism was never going to detain him for too long, or at least, not exclusively.
 In a career now into its fifth decade, he has since written television scripts for The Day Today, Blue Jam and TV Burp.
-He has collaborated on a play with Mike Batt, the man who made The Wombles sing, and has published writing guides on how to write “everything”.
+He has collaborated on a play with Mike Batt, the man who made The Wombles sing, and has published guides on how to write “everything”.

 “I suppose,” he says, “I’ve had a pretty random CV.”
 A moment later: “I’ve been eclectic.”

 In person, or at least via a computer screen, Quantick doesn’t disappoint.
-He is as manifestly deadpan as his prose, a man who speaks in a mostly figurative, rather than literal, arched eyebrow.
-If eclecticism is the reason for his success, then it’s less surprising he has now turned his hand to romcom than the fact that it’s taken him so long to get here.
+He is as manifestly deadpan as his prose; a man who speaks with a mostly figurative, rather than literal, arched eyebrow.
+If eclecticism is the reason for his success, then it’s not so surprising that he has now turned his hand to romcom; more so is the fact that it’s taken him so long to get here.
 Turns out he’s always been a fan.

 “What I like about them most, I think,” he says, “is that they’re about real relationships, not about people flying through the sky or looking forward to being turned into a range of plastic figures.”